KingStar1001/innoscripta-laravel-api/README.md

 ```
 docker-compose build && docker-compose up -d && docker-compose logs -f
 ```
+Once all the containers are up and running, we can check them by `docker ps`

 ### 4. Composer and artisan:
 - **Create vendor**